 If you settle your divorce in the courtroom, the judge has the final say on every aspect of your divorce case.
 Even if you think you have compiled a compelling case to secure the terms you prefer, the judge may not see things the same way, and they will lack a firm understanding of the unique personal dynamics in play between you, your spouse, and the rest of your family.
 Exploring alternative dispute resolution can allow you and your spouse to negotiate your divorce terms privately.
 While you cannot settle all divorce-related issues privately, mediation and other forms of alternative dispute resolution can allow for a more streamlined divorce process and more agreeable results.

-Helton, Cody & Associates has years of experience providing comprehensive divorce representation to clients in the Hickory, NC, area.
+Law Office of Lyndon R. Helton, PLLC has years of experience providing comprehensive divorce representation to clients in the Hickory, NC, area.
 We understand the stress and anxiety that divorce cases can easily generate for couples facing various unique personal issues.
 It is not always easy to remain focused on practical matters due to the inherently emotional nature of a divorce case.

 We take time to learn as much as possible about every client we represent so we can provide genuinely client-focused legal counsel for divorce proceedings.
 When finances and your relationship with your children are at stake, you want the best.
-For skilled divorce representation, contact Helton, Cody & Associates, PLLC, in Hickory by calling 828-328-9966, or write us using this online form.
+For skilled divorce representation, contact Law Office of Lyndon R. Helton, PLLC, in Hickory by calling 828-328-9966, or write us using this online form.